Op-eds & Letters to the Editor

 Research your local media outlets.
 How you frame your op-ed or letter to the editor depends on the paper you want to submit it to — different papers have different requirements on topics, word counts, authorship and more.
 Do your research up front, to give yourself the best chance of getting it published.

-Submit your piece
+Pitch your piece